mmai/funkwhale-flake/docs/dev-upgrading.md

 * system packages in api/requirements.apt
 * python packages in api/requirements/base.txt (add missing requirements, then change versions by testing)

+or checkout the _develop_ branch and look at the api/poetry.lock file at the commit just after the merge of release tag

 Edit flake.nix